Configuration

 Data Type

 A name for this installation.
-Used for reporting functions in a multi server install.
+Used for reporting functions in a multi-server installation.

 A value used for various encryption functions.
 Should be the same between all servers in an installation.